Chapter Ten: Signal

 She reached the bulletin board.
 She read her name.
 Room 14.
 East wing.

 She turned away from the board, shoulders relaxed, eyes fixed on the east hallway.
 Her measured steps broadcast belonging.
 Two students behind her had been waiting for her to move.
-She did not register them by face, but she registered the relief of one of them: a girl who had also not known her room and was now trying to find it without looking like she didn't know.
+She did not register them by face, but she registered the relief of one of them: a girl who had also not known her room and was now trying to find it without looking like she did not know.

 Aisha walked past her.
 They did not look at each other.
 The girl found her name on the board ten seconds later.
 They never spoke.